-This policy will be reviewed every two years by the Deputy Head Teacher.
+This policy will be reviewed regularly by the Health and Safety and Wellbeing committee The Deputy Head Teacher will review this policy every 3 years.
 At every review, it will be approved by the full governing board.

 Useful Websites

 Acas www.acas.org.uk Information on stress, and employer and employee rights, in the workplace